smevawala/mote.io-extension/README.md

 Promo codes for iOS are at the bottom.

 **The internet seems to cut out randomly** which may affect your demo.
+Mote.io doesn't require a persistant connection, but messages may be drooped.

 You can resolve problems by:

 * Log in and out of the app
-* Refresh the webpage
+* Refreshing the webpage

 If worse problems occur, I'll explin the connection issues and you can fire commands from console.